NoneBaiano/Vanadium-WebViewBrowser/README.md

 # Vanadium WebView & Browser Installer

-This module changes your system WebView with Vanadium WebView and installs the Vanadium Browser.
+This module changes your system WebView to the Vanadium WebView and installs the Vanadium Browser.

 ## Features
 - Installs Vanadium Trichrome Library
 - Installs Vanadium WebView
 - Installs Vanadium Browser
 - Works with Magisk and KernelSU
-- Automatically debloats conflicting packages.
+- Automatically debloats conflicting packages

 ## What is this project?
-A Magisk/KernelSU module that changes your system WebView implementation to Vanadium WebView and installs the Vanadium Browser.
+A Magisk/KernelSU module that replaces the system WebView implementation with Vanadium WebView and installs the Vanadium Browser.

 ## Prerequisites
 - Android 10+ (API level 29 or higher)